hardaker/gold-miner/docs/tande.md

 - linear
 - lms

-There is additionally a special algorithm that `gold-mine-tande` supports called `all`, which will run the train/test suite repeatedly -- once for each algorithm and generate a resulting comparison summary.
+There is additionally a special algorithm that `gold-miner-tande` supports called `all`, which will run the train/test suite repeatedly -- once for each algorithm and generate a resulting comparison summary.

-The `gold-mine` tool accepts a `-a` flag for passing the algorithm to the run-time utility.
+The `gold-miner` tool accepts a `-a` flag for passing the algorithm to the run-time utility.
 Note that the run-time utility doesn't support the `all` keyword though.